 Once you discover how easy this recipe for homemade taco seasoning mix is to make, you'll never buy another taco seasoning packet ever.

-Making your own seasoning is a way to save money, avoid unpleasant additives, or use up all those spices in your pantry!
+Making your own is a great way to save money, avoid unpleasant additives, or use up all those spices in your pantry!

 Homemade taco seasoning mix is naturally gluten free and dairy free